-Use while balsamic vinegar for a taste change.
+Use white balsamic vinegar for a taste change.

-You should store it in a glass bottle with a sealed cap and refrigerate it in between use.
+You should store the homemade honey balsamic vinaigrette in a glass bottle with a sealed cap and refrigerate it in between use.

 This dressing has a very long shelf life of 3-4 months if stored in the refrigerator.
 You can just whisk the vinaigrette before use once again and it is good to go.